awsdocs/aws-systems-manager-user-guide/doc_source/sysman-managed-instance-activation.md

-# Step 4: Create a Managed\-Instance Activation for a Hybrid Environment<a name="sysman-managed-instance-activation"></a>
+# Step 4: Create a managed\-instance activation for a hybrid environment<a name="sysman-managed-instance-activation"></a>

 To set up servers and virtual machines \(VMs\) in your hybrid environment as managed instances, you need to create a managed\-instance activation\.
 After you successfully complete the activation, you *immediately* receive an Activation Code and Activation ID\.
 You specify this Code/ID combination when you install SSM Agent on servers and VMs in your hybrid environment\.
 The Code/ID provides secure access to the Systems Manager service from your managed instances\.